jbatson5/SCALE-test/docs/PMC.rst

 elastic matrix for removal self-shielding effects on and is usually preferred to N2D=0, except for fast systems.
-Option N2D=1 re-computes all the P\ :sub:`N` components of 2-D elastic cross sections using the scalar flux as a weighting function, along with the assumption of *s*-wave scattering within the PW energy range.
+Option N2D=1 re-computes all the P\ :sub:`N` components of 2-D elastic cross sections using the scalar flux as a weighting function, along with the the use of PW thermal scattering kernel data and  assumption of *s*-wave scattering within the epithermal  PW energy range.
 This approach takes significantly more execution time than N2D=-1, and usually is not necessary.
 Option N2D=2 corrects the diagonal terms of the Legendre moments, using the consistent PN expression.
 Option N2D=-2 is similar to